stevien90/ZENBOWL/README.md

-Here’s a simple README template for your GitHub project.
-You can modify it to suit any additional features or specifics about your project.

----

 # ZENBOWL

 ZENBOWL is a web application built using React and Bootstrap.
 It provides a sleek, responsive interface designed to promote a calm and minimalist experience.